Updated March 18, 2025

 recommendations in The Chicago Manual of Style

-the author of The Invisible Man (Wells)
+the author of The Invisible Man (H. G. Wells)

-allegory in “The Tell-Tale Heart” (Poe)
+allegory in “The Tell-Tale Heart” (Edgar Allan Poe)

-When “the” isn’t part of the title—and unless it would normally be omitted altogether (as in the first example below)—it precedes the italics or quotation marks and is lowercased except at the beginning of a sentence:
+When an initial “the” isn’t part of the title—and unless it would normally be omitted altogether (as in the first example below)—it precedes the italics or quotation marks and is lowercased except at the beginning of a sentence:

-readers of Invisible Man (Ellison)
+readers of Invisible Man (Ralph Ellison)

 etymologies in the Oxford English Dictionary (or the OED)